n., plural: xylems

 Table of Contents

-Xylem is defined as a plant tissue that transfers water and nutrients from roots to all over the plant body, such as stem and leaves.
+Xylem is defined as a plant tissue that transfers water and nutrients from roots to all over the plant body, such as stems and leaves.
 The presence of xylem tissue is one of the distinguishing features separating vascular plants from nonvascular plants.
 The xylem provides support to other soft tissues present in vascular plants.
 In 1858 the Carl Negali introduced the term xylem.
-The term xylem is derived from thea Greek xylon (meaning “wood”).
+The term xylem is derived from the Greek xylon (meaning “wood”).
 Wood is a popular example of xylem.

 What is xylem?
 According to biologists, the xylem is a specialized tissue present in vascular plants for transporting water and dissolved nutrients from roots to the plants’ leaves and stems.
 It also provides storage and support to the plant (Myburg.
 A. et al., 2013).
 In simple terms, xylem is a type of vascular tissue responsible for conducting water throughout the plant body.
 Xylem comprises complex systems and several types of cells for transporting water and dissolved minerals to support and provide nutrition to plants.